ahnorton/annotation-manager/README.md

 ```
 ## annotation-mgr  --info
 ```
-    Okular used to save annotations in human readable and easily searchable .xml files in directory
+    Earlier versions of Okular used to save annotations in human readable and easily searchable .xml files in directory

         ~/.kde/share/apps/okular/docdata/